michaeldonnelly/smart-app-launch/input/pages/app-state.md

 storage requirements and MAY store App State data separately from their routine FHIR Resource storage space.

+App State is always assoiated with a "state code" (`Basic.code.coding`) and optionally associated with a subject (`Basic.subject`).

-EHRs SHALL allow at least one `smart-app-state` resource per subject per authorized app.
+EHRs SHALL allow at least one `smart-app-state` resource per state code, and at least one `smart-app-state` resource per (state code, subject) tuple.
 EHRs SHOULD describe applicable limits in their developer documentation.

 EHRs SHOULD retain app state data for as long as the originating app remains actively registered with the EHR.
 EHRs MAY establish additional retention